Viktor Korchnoi the Great!!

 - However, in 2014, he returned to the board to play a two-game match against GM Wolfgang Uhlmann(b.1935), winning both games; the combined age of the two players was 162 years, which is almost certainly a record for a standard play match between Grandmasters.

-- Korchnoi was famously known as the Kings Indian slayer as he employed a lot of systems against the Kings Indian and had a crushing score.
+- Korchnoi was famously known as the Kings Indian slayer as he employed a lot of systems against the Kings Indians and had a crushing score.

 - Everyone who wants to learn French must follow the games of Viktor Korchnoi.

-- Korchnoi is the only player to play in both teams in the match between USSR and Rest of the World.
+- Korchnoi is the only player in both teams in the match between the USSR and the Rest of the World.
 For USSR in 1970 and ROW in 1984.

-Korchnoi did contribute to the chess literature so here are a few of his books
+Korchnoi did contribute to chess literature, so here are a few of his books.
+We have added Amazon links to the following links for easy access.

 - My Best Games with White